Frequently asked questions

 What is Erex?

-Erex is an efficient, reliable, accurate and flexible energy settlement system.
-Erex system enables our partners to fulfil requirements for a neutral and non-discriminatory operation, and railway undertakings to understand their use of energy and thereby save energy and costs.
+Erex, is Eress IT-system.
+Erex is an efficient, reliable, accurate, and flexible energy exchange and settlement system.
+The Erex solution enables our partners to fulfill requirements for a neutral and non-discriminatory operation and allows train operators to understand their use of energy, thereby improving driving efficiency and reducing costs.

 Erex is currently a unique solution for cross-European railway traffic due to its flexible design.
-It is built to fulfil and comply all of your technical requirements, local and European regulations.
+It is built to fulfill and comply with all of your technical requirements, as well as both local and European regulations.

 Eress partners are actively involved in the European standardisation process to ensure a continuous improvement and compliance with standards.
-Erex is always up-to-date with new standards as it is designed by its owners and users.
-Erex already meets your future needs and the needs of your customers.
+Erex is always up-to-date with the latest regulations as it is designed by its owners and users.
+Erex is already compatible with your future needs and the needs of your customers.

 Where can I learn more about Erex?

-If you cannot find what you are looking for, have a question or would like additional information, please use the form below to contact us.
+You can learn more about railway energy and Eress by going to our knowledge sharing events.
+If you cannot find what you are looking for or would like additional information, please contact us.